 Employer retirement plans

-The maximum amount that can be allocated to your account in a defined contribution plan (for example, a 401(k) plan or profit-sharing plan) in 2015 is $53,000 (up from $52,000 in 2014), plus age-50 catch-up contributions.
+The maximum amount that can be allocated to your account in a defined contribution plan (for example, a 401(k) plan or profit-sharing plan) in 2016 is $53,000, plus age-50 catch-up contributions.
 (This includes both your contributions and your employer’s contributions.
 Special rules apply if your employer sponsors more than one retirement plan.)

 Broadridge Investor Communication Solutions, Inc. does not provide investment, tax, or legal advice.
 The information presented here is not specific to any individual’s personal circumstances.